ECON-691/quickstart-for-codespaces/README.md

    Give your repository a name (quickstart-for-codespaces works) and a short description ("Clone of ECON-691/quickstart-for-codespaces for Tech Tacos" is an easy example).
 Leave visibility as "Public," and then click the green "Create repository" button at the bottom of the page.
 4. Please open [Quickstart for GitHub Codespaces](https://docs.github.com/en/codespaces/getting-started/quickstart) in a separate tab from this README set of instructions.
 5. Read just the "Introduction" section; then come back to this instructions page.
 6. Click the green "<> Code" button and then click "Create codespace on main."
-Wait for the Codespace to load and get set up! **You should now have 3 tabs open: A) these repo instructions, B) the GitHub document on getting started with codespaces, and C) the codespace itself.**
+Wait for the Codespace to load, which might take a few minutes! **You should now have 3 tabs open: A) these repo instructions, B) the GitHub document on getting started with codespaces, and C) the codespace itself.**
 7. In Tab B (the GitHub document tutorial), scroll down to "Running the application."
 Follow the instructions to run the `npm run dev` command in the codespace (Tab C) and open the port in a new browser tab. **You should now have a 4th tap open: D) a webpage with haikus and pics of Octocat!**
 8. Back in Tab B (GitHub tutorial), continue with "Edit the application" section.
 For the instruction "Edit the text field of the first haiku to personalize the application," simply **change the city** in the first poem from "seattle" to your favorite city.
 9. Follow the "Committing and pushing your changes" section in Tab B. After you commit, you'll see a "Sync changes" option (not "publish new branch" since you're using an existing repo).